sparkfun/L6470-AutoDriver/README.md

 [![AutoDriver](https://dlnmh9ip6v2uc.cloudfront.net/images/products/1/1/6/1/1/11611-01_medium.jpg)
 *AutoDriver (BOB-11611)*](https://www.sparkfun.com/products/11611)

-This AutoDriver allows you to use the L6470 Stepper Driver in your project.
-This is a 3A, 8-45V bipolar stepper motor driver that works with SPI communication.
+The AutoDriver is a bipolar stepper driver based on the ST Micro L6470 chip.
+It allows a processor to control a single 3A bipolar stepper motor across an 8-45V supply range.

 Repository Contents
 -------------------